Flight-Free-UK/flight_free_uk_website/source/posts/should-i-offset-my-flight.html.markdown

 This is the main reason that Flight Free UK doesn’t support carbon offsetting in any form.
 While some carbon reduction projects are worthwhile and can have a positive impact, they should be supported for their own merit, rather than being used to allow our emissions to keep on rising.

 A good way to put it, [as expressed by a US colleague](https://x.com/flyingless/status/1457347928364826630?s=20), is, “If you have to take a flight, own the emissions and don’t offset.
-If you don’t feel comfortable owning the emissions, what does that say about the value of a flight?”
+If you don’t feel comfortable owning the emissions, what does that say about the value of the flight?”

 ##### Fundamentally, the most reliable way to reduce the emissions from your flight is not to take it in the first place.
 The solution, as always, is the most simple one: fly less.